Writers' guidelines for Radish magazine

 Most of our material is written by our staff, but we do accept a limited number of freelance works.
 Previously published material is accepted.
 We are primarily interested in stories about the healthy opportunities specific to our region (generally the southeastern Minnesota area).
 If you wish to submit a freelance query, please send a one-page proposal outline.
 Include clips of previously published work.
 Generally responds in one month.

 Tips: Read our magazine.
-We are a new publication committed to providing useful information for people who want to live a healthy, sustainable lifestyle.
+We are a publication committed to providing useful information for people who want to live a healthy, sustainable lifestyle.
 Practicality is the key; freelance pieces must be well documented and tightly written.